OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 It should be emphasised that these steps **are not as good as using a  modern hashing algorithm**, and that this approach should only be taken where no other options are available.

-## Custom Algorithms

-Writing custom cryptographic code such as a hashing algorithm is **really hard** and should **never be done** outside of an academic exercise.
-Any potential benefit that you might have from using an unknown or bespoke algorithm will be vastly overshadowed by the weaknesses that exist in it.

-**Do not do this.**

 ## Upgrading Legacy Hashes

 For older applications that were built using less secure password hashing algorithms such as MD5 or SHA-1, there are a number of different methods that can be undertaken to upgrade the password hashes into a more secure algorithm.